-Everybody talks about CVs, how they have to be perfect, well we have put together a comprehensive guide to CVs, Cover Letters and Interview tips.
-On top of that, check out the example CVs we have out together to help act as a template for your own one.
+Everybody talks about CVs, how they have to be perfect, well, we have put together a comprehensive guide to CVs, cover letters and interview tips.
+On top of that, check out the example CVs which can act as a template for your own one.

 What is a curriculum vitae?
 How do you create your first CV and cover letter?
 What is the most effective format for a CV?
 If you're asking these questions, or just want more information to make your next application the best it can be; the CV clinic is here to help you.
 We base our advice on feedback we receive from companies and productions looking to fill junior level roles, intern, and work experience placements.